 As of December 31, 2019, we had forward agreements that met the hedging criteria for accounting purposes, to hedge our transactions denominated in U.S. dollars and Euros.
 The notional amount of these forward agreements was (i) Ps.
 8,447 million that expire in 2020, for which we have recorded a net fair value liability of Ps.
 258 million; (ii) Ps.
 215 million that expire in 2021, for which we have recorded a net fair value asset of Ps.
 27 million; and (iii) Ps.
-52 million that expire in 2022, for which we have recorded a net fair value of foreign currency forward contracts is estimated based on the quoted market price of each agreement at year-end assuming the same maturity dates originally contracted for.
+52 million that expire in 2022, for which we have recorded a net fair value asset of Ps.
+5 million.
+The fair value of foreign currency forward contracts is estimated based on the quoted market price of each agreement at year-end assuming the same maturity dates originally contracted for.
 For the year ended December 31, 2019, a gain of Ps.
 116 million on expired forward agreements was recorded in our consolidated results.